-Metz ladder rung waking test

-The Metz procedure used a 1-meter-long horizontal ladder, which was about 1cm wider than the mice.
-The Plexiglas walls were drilled with 3mm holes to accept the metal rungs.
+Metz ladder rung waking test.
+The Metz procedure used a 1-meter-long horizontal ladder, which was about 1 cm wider than the mice.
+The Plexiglas walls were drilled with 3 mm holes to accept the metal rungs.
 The gaps between the rungs were randomly spaced 1-5 cm apart so that the mice had to adjust the projection of the landing of each paw.
-Mice were trained to run the ladder with all rungs in place, 1cm apart before the test trials began.
+Mice were trained to run the ladder with all rungs in place, 1 cm apart before the test trials began.
 In the test, each mouse was placed at the beginning of the ladder.
 Five trials were performed on consecutive days and videotaped.
 The pattern of the rungs was changed after each trial to prevent animals from adapting.
 Trials were recorded by a high-definition digital camera.
-Foot slip(s) of each trial was quantified later by an investigator blinded to group designation with video.
+Foot slips of each trial were quantified later by an investigator blinded to group designation with video.

-Social choice and recall test
+Social choice and recall test.
 Mice were tested for social preference and recall as described previously (51).
-The testing apparatus was a rectangular Plexiglas three chamber arena (60 cm (L) \times 40 cm (W) \times 20 cm (H)).
+The testing apparatus was a rectangular Plexiglas 3 chamber arena ($60 \times 40 \times 20$ cm [L × W × H]).
 The chamber was continuous with areas at the ends designated for the placement of vented cylinders to hold the cues.
 The social cues were juvenile, sex-matched C57BL/6J mice.
 The inanimate cues were smooth rocks that approximate the size of the social cues.
 The procedure consisted of a habituation phase whereby the experimental mouse was placed into the center chamber with empty cylinders in the side chambers for 10 minutes.
 After habituation, the choice phase immediately began.
 The cylinders were loaded with either a social cue (young mouse, M1) or inanimate cue.
 The experimental mouse was allowed to explore the cues for 10 minutes.
 Immediately after the choice phase, the recall phase was performed.
-The now familiar social cue, M1 remained in a cylinder while a novel mouse, M2 was loaded into the cylinder that previously held the inanimate cue.
-The experimental mouse was allowed to freely explore the 2 social cues for 10 min.
-The bouts and duration of explorations (nose \leq 1 cm proximity) with the cylinders was determined with ANYmaze software (Stoelting Co.
-Wood Dale II.).
+The now familiar social cue, M1, remained in a cylinder while a novel mouse, M2, was loaded into the cylinder that previously held the inanimate cue.
+The experimental mouse was determined with ANY maze software (Stoelting Co.).